MLA Format: Everything You Need to Know Here

 Most research papers use a standard MLA format heading, like the one seen above.
 If your instructor requires you to create a standalone title page, ask him or her for specifications.
 MLA does not have specific instructions for developing an MLA title page.
 We recommend you use an MLA header for your project.

-Click additional information about essays to see an example of a header
+Click additional information about essays to see an example of a formatted header.

 A running head is a brief heading that is placed in the top right corner of every page in a project.
-The running head consists of the writer’s last name, followed by a space, and then the page number.
+The Modern Language Association Style Center (online) states that the running head consists of:

 General tips to keep in mind:

 - The running head is placed half an inch from the top margin and one inch from the right margin of the page.

 - Do not place the word “page,” or use an abbreviation, such as p. or pg., before the page number.

 - Placed in the upper right-hand corner, one half inch from the top, flush with the right margin.

 - Type your last name before the page number.
 (To make this process easier, set your word processor to automatically add the last name and page number to each page).

 - Do not place p. before the page number.